duckietown/ardupilot-sitl-docker/README.md

 If you'd rather build the docker image yourself:

-`docker build --tag ardupilot github.com/radarku/ardupilot-sitl-docker`
+`docker build --tag duckietown/ardupilot-sitl github.com/duckietown/ardupilot-sitl-docker`

 You can now use the `--build-arg` option to specify which branch or tag in the ardupilot repository you'd like to use.
 Here's an example:

-`docker build --tag ardupilot --build-arg COPTER_TAG=Copter-4.0.1 github.com/radarku/ardupilot-sitl-docker`
+`docker build --tag duckietown/ardupilot-sitl --build-arg COPTER_TAG=Copter-4.5.6 .`

 If no COPTER_TAG is supplied, the build will use the default defined in the Dockerfile, currently set at Copter-4.0.3

 To run the image:

-`docker run -it --rm -p 5760:5760 ardupilot`
+`docker run -it --rm -p 5760:5760 duckietown/ardupilot-sitl`

-This will start an ArduCopter SITL on host TCP port 5760, so to connect to it from the host, you could:
+This will start an ArduCopter SITL on host TCP port 5760, so to connect to it from the host, you could us mavproxy (install instructions available [here](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#linux)):

 `mavproxy.py --master=tcp:localhost:5760`